asoplata/gh-testbench/conda-packaging/README.md

 ### Supported platforms

-The below keywords are how the Conda package building system refers to these platforms.
+The below keywords are how the Conda package building system refers to these platforms (see the table at https://docs.conda.io/projects/conda-build/en/latest/resources/define-metadata.html#preprocessing-selectors ).
 Definition: when I say "platform", I mean combination of OS and CPU architecture.

 - `osx-arm64` (MacOS on Apple Silicon)
 - `osx-64` (MacOS on x86_64)
-- `linux-64` (Linux on x86_64) (can be *used* on Windows via WSL, but not necessarily *built* using WSL.
-May be possible, however.)b
+- `linux-64` (Linux on x86_64) (can be *used* on Windows via WSL, but not necessarily *built* using WSL.)
 - Linux on ARM is *not* supported yet.
 This can be added easily, but I don't have hardware to test it on.

-### Supported versions
+### Supported Python versions

 Currently, these packages are ONLY built for Python 3.12 specifically.
 Since these packages require the user to have Anaconda, the user always has access to 3.12 specifically.
 We can expand to other versions in the future if we need to, but one version should be sufficient for now.
+There are several reasons to not support multiple Python versions (especially because of the use of NEURON wheel files, see the section on `build.sh` below for details).

 # How to use this repo to build and upload the packages